 Enjoy the affordable luxury of our Château in warm, sunny Perpignan, 15 minutes from the sea and 30 minutes from the mountains.
-Clear skies 320 days a year, superb restaurants, fresh seafood, wonderful wines and relaxed shopping in the sun guarantee a holiday to remember.
+Clear skies 320 days a year, superb restaurants, fresh seafood, wonderful wines and relaxed shopping in the sun ensure a holiday to remember.

 Close to the ancient centre of Perpignan, the beating heart of vibrant Catalonia, enjoy the artistic and cultural treasures of the region together with hiking, water sports, horse riding, golf, tennis and many other fun activities.
 Experience the cosmopolitan ambiance of a fusion of French, Spanish, Catalan, Moorish and Anglo-Saxon influences.